Through the pioneering work of British Petroleum’s (BP) Oil Spill Service Centre in Southampton, UK, Oil Spill Response Ltd was formed in 1984.

 2015

-OSRL celebrated 30 years of journeying with our Members to address the changing needs of preparedness, intervention and response to oil spills.
+OSRL celebrated 30 years since it was formally established.
+Commemorating the journey with our Members and addressing the changing needs of preparedness, intervention and response to oil spills.

 2015